Sticky Honey Sriracha Chicken Drumsticks

-Earlier this week, I sent The Boyfriend to the grocery store to pick up some items I needed to make his not-just-plain-steak steak dinner.
+Earlier this week, I sent an old friend of mine to the grocery store to pick up some items I needed to make his not-just-plain-steak steak dinner.

 I normally wouldn’t have asked, but being the klutz that I am I managed to injure my knee the night before.
 Because apparently “sitting down in bed” is an activity I should have approached with more caution.